GauravOP-03/TapMon/README.md

-# **Tampon - Smart Health Companion**
+# **TapMon - Smart Health Companion**
 🚀 *An IoT-powered solution for menstrual health tracking and personalized care*

 ## **Overview**
-**Tampon** is an advanced IoT-based product with an integrated web platform designed to assist women in managing their menstrual and reproductive health.
+**TapMon** is an advanced IoT-based product with an integrated web platform designed to assist women in managing their menstrual and reproductive health.
 It provides real-time tracking, AI-driven insights, secure data encryption, and community interaction.

 ## **Features**